 CPT Coding provides an introduction to the Current Procedural Terminology (CPT) and HCPCS Level II coding systems.
-Topics include CPT coding format and conventions, applying coding guidelines to ensure accurate code assignment, complexities of assigning evaluation and management codes and the format and usage of coding of the EHR and the standards surrounding the EHR.
-The course provides the student with in-depth and practical training on a widely used EHR software program.
+Topics include CPT coding format and conventions, applying coding guidelines to ensure accurate code assignment, complexities of assigning evaluation and management codes and the format and usage of coding and modifiers.